niket-iiith/ssd-lab-activity-4/README.md

    - To execute each stored procedure: run the .sql files and the PROCEDURES will be created.
 CALL has been implemented as well.
 So, the defined procedures will be called automatically.
    - In Q1, use this command(to check whether table 'Shows' has been updated or not):
         SELECT * FROM Shows;
+   - In Q5 A) Make sure Safe update if off, to do that you can use command:
+        SET SQL_SAFE_UPDATES = 0;